Stars vs. Golden Knights Prediction & Picks - October 17

 Stars vs. Golden Knights Predictions for Tuesday

-Our computer model for this game calls for a final result of Golden Knights 6, Stars -2.
+Our computer projection model for this matchup predicts a final tally of Golden Knights 6, Stars -2.

 - Spread Pick: Golden Knights (-1.5)